 The Rotary Scottish Championship (Rams head) is played every year with the two winners from either year automatically qualifying for the bi-annual Rotary World Championships.
 The 3rd spot, when not in Scotland, is decided by a play off between the two runners up from either year.
 If it is held in Scotland the host club qualifies instead.
 Rotary Scotland is divided into four regions for curling, namely: North, South, East & West.
 Each region receives entries averaging 12-15.
 The area organizer can basically run his own competition whichever way he chooses as long as he produces a winner for the Rams head finals in March.
 The four area winners then play a round robin with the top two going into a final to decide the Rams head winner.

-CANADA - USA
+CANADA (EASTERN) & USA

 USA ROTARY BONSPIEL -